compbiocore/VariantVisualization.jl/README.md

 ### Step 1: Install Julia

-1. Download [Julia v1.0.4]("https://julialang.org/downloads/") and install the language following the [platform specific instructions](https://julialang.org/downloads/platform.html).
+1. Download [Julia]("https://julialang.org/downloads/") and install the language following the [platform specific instructions](https://julialang.org/downloads/platform.html).

 2. Then, follow add Julia to the path variable to run VIVA.